HomeLearningGrok AI for Social Commerce

 • Unfiltered Opinions: Unlike curated reviews, social media posts capture raw consumer reactions, complaints, and praise

-• Trend Origination: Viral product trends frequently start on X before spreading to TikTok, Instagram, and eventually mainstream retail
+• Trend Origination: Viral product trends frequently start on X before spreading to platforms like TikTok Shop, Instagram, and eventually mainstream retail

 • Competitive Visibility: Monitor competitor product launches, customer complaints, and marketing campaigns in real time